Use Case

 How Much Does It Cost

 Pipeline economics depend on volume.
-At 200 credits per 5-second Short using Seedance, a Pro Plus plan ($119/month for 10,000 credits) produces 50 videos per month — nearly two per day.
-For lower volume, the Creator plan ($69/month for 5,000 credits) covers 25 Shorts monthly.
-Mixing in cheaper image generation for thumbnails (50 credits each with Flux 2 Pro) barely dents the budget.
+At 150 credits per 5-second Short, a Pro Plus plan ($129/month for 12,900 credits) produces 86 videos per month — nearly three per day.
+For lower volume, the Creator plan ($39/month for 3,900 credits) covers 26 Shorts monthly.
+Mixing in cheaper image generation for thumbnails (50 credits each) barely dents the budget.

 Related Use Cases